ballerina-platform/module-ballerinax-dayforce/ballerina/Module.md

 The Dayforce connector allows you to access the REST API of Dayforce HCM.

+This connector has been tested exclusively in the Dayforce developer sample environment.
+If you encounter any technical issues, please reach out to us using the links provided in the [Useful Links](#useful-links) section.

 ## Setup guide

 ### Step 1: Create a Dayforce account